ccb-hms/scDiagnostics/README.md

 or pathway scores.
 Custom gene sets are generated for demonstration purposes, but users can provide their own gene set scores using any method of their choice.
-It is important to ensure that the scores are assigned to the colData of the query_data object and specify the correct feature name for visualization.
+It is important to ensure that the scores are assigned to the colData of the reference or query object and specify the correct feature name for visualization.

 By visualizing gene set or pathway scores on a dimensional reduction plot, you can gain a comprehensive understanding of the functional